 Configuration Management - Intelligent Change Control

-- How does Change Control deal with patches in a secure environment?
+Breach activity gets obscured by patching 'noise' - How does Closed-Loop Intelligent Change Control deal with patches in a secure environment?

 Traditionally the requirement for change control has been to specify a time-window within which changes are known to be made.
 By limiting changes to a specific period of time, any changes then detected outside of the Planned Change period are assumed to be breach activity and treated as Security Incidents.
 Of course, in reality, 99% of the time these changes are either